How to help your children find their strengths and develop their own unique talents.

 I was absolutely floored.
 She has since made a few more stop-motion videos and has involved her friend in it, too.

-Bria tends to read in her spare time, or browse Pinterest, and learn all sorts of new hair-styling tricks.
+My oldest tends to read in her spare time, or browse Pinterest, and learn all sorts of new hair-styling tricks.
 That girl can do some pretty amazing braid things on her sisters’ and her own hair.
 I love it!

-Sophia likes to go outside in the backyard and conduct interesting experiments or build forts and things.
+My youngest likes to go outside in the backyard and conduct interesting experiments or build forts and things.
 One time she came in after having experimented with feeding dragonflies water droplets and wrote out her findings.
 Maybe she’ll be an entomologist someday.

 Children absolutely need this time to learn without their parents hovering over them every spare moment.
 This is the time where they really figure out their own interests and develop talents and skills that you may have never even thought of (like making stop-motion videos!).